alishan-kaisani/Math-in-Matlab/README.md

   to an interesting fractal structure at the end.
 Run the script to find out which one!

 ## Sierpinski.m
-  This script will collct user input and will display a animation up to that iteration of [Sierpinski's Triangle] (https://en.wikipedia.org/wiki/Sierpinski_triangle "Sierpinski's Trinagle Wiki").
+  This script will collct user input and will display a animation up to that iteration of [Sierpinski's Triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle "Sierpinski's Trinagle Wiki").
   Here is a visual image of what the fractal looks like at   a high number of iterations.
 The script uses a different color with each iteration to show the particular triangles that are removed at   each stage.
   ![Sierpinski's Triangle](https://upload.wikimedia.org/wikipedia/commons/thumb/4/45/Sierpinski_triangle.svg/220px- Sierpinski_triangle.svg.png "Sierpinski's Triangle")